awyspr/awyspr-fieldnotes/2026-04-17-agentmode-under-the-microscope.md

 enough for the lesser known ones to complete via the researcher, else you risk skewing the volume of output towards the more common solutions.

-4) the AgentMode "evidence" in the form of its category/feature analysis and evidence is ... questionable.
+4) The AgentMode "evidence" in the form of its category/feature analysis and evidence is ... sometimes questionable.

 The researcher seems to grab highly rated over highly relevant/authoritative URLs and use those to make assessments, even when there is more structured detail in the marketplace entries themselves, and when the sources are potentially biased (eg one vendor writing an "objective" review of products in its space and selectively comparing them against itself to make a point).
 Here's two: we are comparing two GRC automation products, Drata vs Delve, and a bunch of the Delve